dimejioyediran/Security-Compliance-Frameworks---An-In-Depth-Overview/ISO 27001 - an overview.md

 ISO/IEC 27001 and the wider 27000 series play a critical role in **bridging cybersecurity with business needs**.
 They give organizations a **clear framework for protecting information** while meeting compliance obligations.

-For professionals like me—still learning and building practical skills—understanding these standards is a step toward mastering how businesses safeguard data in a structured, globally recognized way.
+For professionals like me still learning and building practical skills—understanding these standards is a step toward mastering how businesses safeguard data in a structured, globally recognized way.

 ---